apache/yunikorn-site/docs/user_guide/queue_config.md

 The [properties](#properties) section contains simple key/value pairs.
 This is used for further queue customization of features such as [application sorting](sorting_policies.md#application-sorting) and priority scheduling.
-Future features will use the exisitng `properties` section as well to avoid the need to define a new structure for queue configuration.
+Future features will use the existing `properties` section as well to avoid the need to define a new structure for queue configuration.

 Access to a queue is set via the `adminacl` for administrative actions and for submitting an application via the `submitacl` entry.